Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 User can change his password from the User Console by clicking at "user@account" on the top right and then  selecting the "Change Password" option.

+* Expandos

+The area beneath resources such as instances, images, volumes, snapshots, security groups expands to a tabbed interface.

+You can expand a security group in the list to see details about the security group, including tags and rules associated with the security group.

 ## Gotchas

 * Search bar works correctly when filtering by one subject.
 Filtering by multiple subjects, for instance Status and Tag, is scheduled for 3.3.1.